Back To Search Results

 Testing

-In the last two decades, rapid advances in genomic and biologic technologies have allowed genetic testing and analysis to become essential components of clinical practice and academic research.
-Furthermore, testing methods have become widely accessible and have substantially decreased in cost, allowing for the participation of more laboratories.[78]
+In the last 2 decades, rapid advances in genomic and biological technologies have allowed genetic testing and analysis to become essential components of clinical practice and academic research.
+Furthermore, testing methods have become widely accessible and have substantially decreased in cost, allowing more laboratories to participate.[78]
 In addition, the availability of a variety of public online genomic databases allows the researcher, clinician, and even patient to better understand and compare the significance of a variety of genetic mutations.

 Clinical Significance